roop/roop.github.io/_posts/2020-01-21-swift-compiler-dev-on-remote-linux-machine.md

 By default, `build-script` will spawn as many parallel jobs as there are CPUs in the machine, which is good while compiling.
 However, linking uses a lot of memory, so we don't want to be doing multiple link jobs at a time.

-There's no way I know of to tell the build system to not use parallel jobs only while linking, so the easy way out is to ask the build script to run all jobs sequentially (`-j1`).
+<s>There's no way I know of to tell the build
+system to not use parallel jobs only while linking, so the easy way out is to ask the build script to run all jobs sequentially (`-j1`).
-This will however increase the initial build time quite a bit.
+This will however increase the initial build time quite a bit.</s>

+**Update:** To tell the build system not to use parallel jobs while linking, we can set the relevant CMake properties using the `--llvm-cmake-options` and `--swift-cmake-options` arguments.

 To be able to work on compiler features, we want to build the compiler in debug mode.
 If you work on other parts of Swift (say the Swift